 Why not upgrade your Super Bowl spread with some locally-grown, sustainably produced food this year?
 Step up your game with recipes from our Real Food Right Now series.
 Blindside your guests with tasty and healthy snacks!
 Clothesline anyone who tries to bring in fast food!
 Make sure no off-season veggies show up to play!

 Taking the high road in labor practices is critical to the establishment of a truly sustainable food system.
 In honor of the life and legacy of Rev. Dr. Martin Luther King, Jr., we celebrate ongoing progress and increasing momentum as food workers continue to organize for fair wages and better working conditions.

 There's more to this week's Real Food than Nat King Cole.
 Did you know that they date back tens of thousands of years, or that the American chestnut was decimated by blight in the early 1900s?
 Also, learn the important DIY roasting step that'll keep them from exploding in your oven.

-Whether you're an enthusiastic beginner or homemade candy pro, beware: we're betting once your loved ones or colleagues get a taste of these gorgeous, delectable treats - awesome gifts, all - you may be fielding requests for years to come.
+Whether you're an enthusiastic beginner or homemade candy pro, we bet that once your loved ones or colleagues get a taste of these gorgeous, delectable treats - awesome gifts, all - you'll be fielding requests for years to come.
 Happy Holidays!

-Every holiday season presents an overwhelming array of decisions, conundrums and opportunities for fun.
-Here are some good ones (we think) you might find interesting as we embark on The Most Wonderful Time of the Year.
-If nothing else, they're great conversation fodder!
+Every year, the holidays present an overwhelming array of decisions, conundrums and opportunities for fun.
+Here are interesting dilemmas and situations many of us face as we embark on The Most Wonderful Time of the Year.
+And if nothing else, they're great conversation fodder!

 What food heralds the holidays more than the cranberry, in all its rubine glory?
-But you should eat this all-American treat year round!
-Cranberries are exceptionally nutritious, and you can whip up a sauce in not much more time than it takes to open a can.
+But you should eat this all-American Thanksgiving-y treat year round!
+Cranberries are exceptionally nutritious, and you can whip up a sauce in about as much time as it takes to open a can.